 The best part?
 Majority of the park is free to visit, with only the Chinese Scholar’s Garden charging a minimal fee of $5.

 What to Do

-The Snug Harbor grounds consists of 83-acres of plush gardens and art centers so get ready to spend your day walking!
+The Snug Harbor grounds consist of 83-acres of plush gardens and art centers so get ready to spend your day walking!
 We had such a nice time wandering through the different gardens, each inspired by a different location, and taking in all of the nature that surrounded us.